Speeding Kills, and Safety Group Says States Should Take It More Seriously

 Public policy at almost every level of government reinforces the cultural acceptance of speeding, the group said.

 The federal government hasn’t put the same emphasis on preventing speeding as it has on safety campaigns for preventing drunk driving or encouraging motorists to wear seatbelts.
-(The National Transportation Safety Board, though, called
+(The National Transportation Safety Board, though, called for more aggressive measures to reduce speeding last year.)
+States have actually been raising speed limits, rather than lowering them.
+Efforts to lower speed limits have been centered in urban areas, even though rural roadways have higher percentages of speed-related traffic deaths.

 “Changing these beliefs will require increased public safety education that more effectively changes drivers’ risk perceptions of … getting a ticket, causing a crash or violating social norms,” Casanova Powell wrote for GHSA.